bennibacktbackwaren/SudokuSolver/README.md

 The usage is quite intuitive.
 The cursor is controlled with the classic HJKL control of vi.
 With the corresponding number keys (1-9) you set the value of a field, with the 0 you delete a field.

-* 'F4' simplifies the field using the Exact Cover method.
+* `F4` simplifies the field using the Exact Cover method.
 Attention: In some cases (with very simple Sudokus) the whole game is solved by simplifying.
-* 'F5' solves the Sudoku by backtracking with Brute Force.
+* `F5` solves the Sudoku by backtracking with Brute Force.
-* 'F6' clears the field.
+* `F6` clears the field.

-Translated with www.DeepL.com/Translator (free version)

 ## Building